upgini

 We are not a large team, so we probably won't be able to:

-- implement smooth integration with most common low-code ML libraries and platforms (PyCaret, H2O AutoML, etc. )
+- implement smooth integration with the most common low-code ML libraries and platforms (PyCaret, H2O AutoML, etc.)

 - implement all possible data verification and normalization capabilities for different types of search keys And we need some help from the community!

-So, we'll be happy about every pull request you open and issue you find to make this library more incredible.
+So, we'll be happy about every pull request you open and every issue you report to make this library even better.
 Please note that it might sometimes take us a while to get back to you.
-For major changes, please open an issue first to discuss what you would like to change
+For major changes, please open an issue first to discuss what you would like to change.

 Some convenient ways to start contributing are: